marko-knoebl/slides/sections/frontend-html/60-bootstrap-en.md

 - without any additional work: default style of elements like `body`, `h1`, `button`, ... changes
 - for more functionality: set the `class` attribute

-## Bootstrap project: restaurant website

-We'll create a simple website - e.g. for a restaurant

-contents:

-- navigation menu
-- table with opening hours
-- form for reservations
-- slideshow with images

 ## Bootstrap: container

 Container = basic building block for bootstrap, top-level division of a document